godfreydoo/InstaPic/README.md

 ## Environment Variables
 ------------
-Use the `env.local.example` as reference for below:
+Use the `env.local.example` as reference:
 1. Create a cluster with [Mongo Atlas](https://www.mongodb.com/cloud/atlas) and generate the connection string with your username, password, and database name.
 Insert the connection string to `MONGODB_URI`.
 Insert the database name to `MONGODB_DB`.
 2. Generate `TOKEN_SECRET` as a secret key for session creation.
 Open terminal and run command to generate a random hex string.
 ```bash